methodical-company/caltech-llmops/Lab01/README.md

     - c) g2-standard-24
     - d) g4-standard-24

-4. How long does the fine-tuning process take per training run?
+4. When should you fine tune?
-    - a) 30 minutes
+    - a) Always.
-    - b) 1 hour
+    - b) Ony if foundational model does not do the job.
-    - c) 2 hours
+    - c) when you want a smaller model.
-    - d) 4 hours
+    - d) Only when testing.

 5. What GPU is used in this lab's runtime configuration?
     - a) NVIDIA Tesla V100